Lloyd Banks: Departure from Interscope (2009)

 Banks was dropped from Interscope Records in 2009.

 He is still signed to G-Unit Records, which will release his new album.
 Banks released a mixtape on his 27th birthday, which fell on April 30, 2009; it included the track "Officer Down" that dissed Rick Ross.
 Banks also released a mixtape in 2009 called V5.

-In 2010, a year later, Interscope Records reached back out to try to re-sign Lloyd Banks.
+In 2010, Interscope Records reached back out to try to re-sign Lloyd Banks.
 Banks did not go for it and put his third album out under G-Unit Records.

 The Hunger for More 2 and signing with EMI (2010–2013)

 In late January 2010, it was announced that Banks would release a new song, "Beamer, Benz, or Bentley" featuring Juelz Santana, from his upcoming third studio album.
 "Beamer, Benz, or Bentley" charted at #49 on the Billboard Hot 100.
 In early June, Banks released the second single off the album, "Any Girl" featuring R&B singer Lloyd.
-Later on November 2, 2010, he released the third single Start It Up featuring Swizz Beatz, Kanye West, Ryan Leslie and Fabolous.
+In November 2010, he released the third single Start It Up featuring Swizz Beatz, Kanye West, Ryan Leslie and Fabolous.
 Lloyd released the fourth single off the album, "I Don't Deserve You", featuring R&B singer Jeremih.

 Banks release info via his Twitter announcing that the title for his third album has tentatively been called 'The Hunger for More 2' and will attempt to take him back to his best work.
-However, the G-Unit label later stated that the title is not set in concrete and still may be altered.
 The title of the album was confirmed by 50 Cent as The Hunger for More 2 in an interview with MTV News.
-According to Banks, Interscope is trying to get him back due to the success of the single "Beamer, Benz, or Bentley", but failed when Lloyd Banks revealed that he had signed a deal with EMI.
+According to Banks, Interscope was trying to get him back due to the success of the single "Beamer, Benz, or Bentley", but failed when Lloyd Banks revealed that he had signed a deal with EMI.

-After being dropped by Interscope Records in 2009, Lloyd Banks announced on Friday, August 13, 2010, on MTV News that EMI Label Services has signed a deal with 50 Cent's label, G-Unit Records, in which EMI will distribute and promote releases on the G-Unit roster in North America including Lloyd Banks third album H.F.M.
+After being dropped by Interscope Records in 2009, Lloyd Banks announced in August 2010, on MTV News that EMI Label Services signed a deal with 50 Cent's label, G-Unit Records, in which EMI will distribute and promote releases on the G-Unit roster in North America including Lloyd Banks third album H.F.M.
 2 (Hunger for More 2).
-On October 18, 2011, Banks was featured on the remix of Queen's Rapper Trav's single "Ride The Wave" alongside Juelz Santana.
+In October 2011, Banks was featured on the remix of Queen's Rapper Trav's single "Ride The Wave" alongside Juelz Santana.